pydanny/pydanny.github.com/posts2013/2013-07-11-django-python-3.rst

 Of course, I informed the maintainers of my efforts, problems, and look forward to working with them.

-**Update 07/30/2013**: Updated the text to reflect the current status of the linter problems I'm having. :P
+**Update 07/30/2013**: Updated the text to reflect the current status of the linter problems I'm having.

 .. _`django-stripe-payments`: https://pypi.python.org/pypi/django-stripe-payments